lucyhancock3533/ArchUpdateChecker/README.md

 # ArchUpdateChecker
-A small wrapper around pacman for Arch Linux that prompts the user when updates are available.
+A small wrapper around pacman for Arch Linux that prompts the user if updates are available when ran.

 Requirements:
 * Python 3.6+